 • Persistent Odors: A musty or unpleasant smell that survives laundering can indicate embedded microbial growth or fabric breakdown.

-• Guest Feedback: An increase in comments about uncomfortable, scratchy, or “old” bedding is a direct red flag.
+• Guest Feedback: An increase in comments about uncomfortable, scratchy, or “old” bedding set is a direct red flag.

 Part 2: Industry Benchmarks & Influencing Factors